freebsd-haskell/ports/README.md

     # cd /usr/ports/ports-mgmt/portshaker
     # make install clean

-Create a configuration file for the repository under `/usr/local/etc/portshaker.d`, named `freebsd-haskell` with the following contents.
+Create an executable configuration file for the repository under `/usr/local/etc/portshaker.d`, named `freebsd-haskell` with the following contents.
 (Feel free to replace `/usr/local/` with your local base directory.)